GEEGABYTE1/Connection/README.md

 # Connection
-Connection is a software to help keep track of different networks in different regions, and their runtimes and occupancy 📳
+Connection is a software to help keep track of different networks in different regions, their runtimes and occupancy 📳